 These naturally-occurring colors fall outside the range of standard diamond color grading.
 The GIA (Gemological Institute of America) grades fancy color diamonds in the Z category, with 9 subcategories based on the intensity of the color (from 1- faint through 9 - fancy vivid).
 Diamond hue designations refer to color overtones (or the lack thereof) in the stone.
 Tone is used to denote how light or dark the stone is, ranging from very light to very dark.

-Once disregarded as "low color" stones, brown diamonds have found their rightful place in today's jewelry fashions.
+Written off for most of the 20th century as "low color" industrial stones, brown diamonds have found their rightful place in today's jewelry fashions.
 Mined primarily in Australia, most from the famed Argyle diamond mine, the most popular brown diamond hues are champagne and cognac, but they range in color from light, pastel shades through rich, chocolatey midtones to the deepest dark browns.
 The brown color is believed to come from the pressure over time from being buried deep within the earth.

 The names for the different shades of brown can a bit confusing for consumers!
 Early in the century, the term "chocolate" was commonly being used to describe all brown diamonds.
-Later, the term "chocolate diamonds" became a brand name for a line of jewelry by the manufacturer, Le Vian and is seldom used for any other purpose today..
-The term "champagne", and some non-standard names like "mocha" have replaced "chocolate" as the common (but inaccurate) designation for a brown diamond.
+Later, the term "chocolate diamonds" was trademarked by the manufacturer, Le Vian and is not used for any other jewelry today.
+The term "champagne", and some non-standard names like "latte" have replaced "chocolate" as the common (but inaccurate) designation for a brown diamond.

 Champagne Diamonds - Sparkling like their namesake, champagne diamonds are a warm, golden brown.
 The term "champagne diamond" is also commonly used to refer to any fancy brown colored diamond.

 Cognac Diamonds - Cognac diamonds are brown diamonds with a rich, deep, reddish/orange hue reminiscent of a fine brandy.